aidanday/abnormality_scanner/images/README.md

 This folder stores example images and their outputs.
-Images with the prefix "abnscan\_" are program outputs.
+Images with the prefix `abnscan_` are program outputs.